-In today's mobile and Blackberry world, we are tempted to write short one-liners while on the run.
+In today’s mobile and Blackberry world, we are tempted to write short one-liners while on the run.
 In some contexts, these types of communications do not leave a good impression in a professional context.
 One-liners would not typically have greetings or closings.
 Receiving an e-mail without a pleasant closing and signature can create a bad impression in the mind of the reader.
 Readers may think those who do not use salutations are abrupt or, even, rude.
 Work and professional e-mails should not be treated like text messages.
-We must keep in mind that proper openings, closings and use of pleasantries can go along way in setting a friendly tone and encouraging two way dialogue and amicable business relationships.
+We must keep in mind that proper openings, closings and use of pleasantries or acknowledgments can go along way in setting a friendly tone and encouraging two way dialogue and amicable business relationships.

 In signing off professional, formal and work e-mails, the writer must chose a proper greeting followed by a comma, a line break, and sign (type) their name.

 So, which are the greetings that are appropriate for formal e-mails?
 Extracted from an article from the Entrepreneur Magazine, I have divided up the greetings listed based on formality.
 Some may fall into two categories.

 Category 1: Formal Work E-mails (New contacts, Managers, etc.)

 Sincerely (More for written communication, cover letters, etc.)

 Category 2: Work E-mails to Colleagues We Talk To Everyday